-Kevin is married to Carrie (25 years) and has three children Makenzie (Class of 2017), Hayden (Senior) and Delaney (Sophomore).
+Kevin is married to Carrie (25 years) and has three children Makenzie (Class of 2017), Hayden (Class of 2020) and Delaney (Senior).
 I first attended Borden as a 7th grader after graduating from St Johns Elementary School.
 My path was to attend my 7th and 8th grade year and then follow on to a local Private Catholic School.
 After spending two years at Borden, my parents were not pulling me away from our great school, I enjoyed the small class sizes, the one on one teacher influence and the opportunities that were presented to me.
 I was a band geek when our band was known as THE Pride of Borden, as at that time sports were single classed.
 Borden was known for our ability to compete in marching band performances and we were the best of the best.

 During my time as a Brave, #BordenINspires (d) me in many ways.
 I can recall on many occasions where teachers inspired me to pursue different avenues that eventually led me to my profession today.
 And as a parent, I see the #BordenINspires all the time.
-Mrs. Pierce inspired my then 7 year old daughter to start Makenzie’s Coat Closet that ran for over 10 years as a local non for profit.
-Coaches have inspired all my children be it basketball, golf, running or just good solid advice.
+Mrs. Pierce inspired my then 7 year old daughter to start Makenzie’s Coat Closet that ran for over 10 years as a local nonprofit.
+Coaches have inspired all my children, be it basketball, golf, running or just good solid advice.
 In today’s environment, small rural schools that don’t loose the human personal connection with children, are in my opinion, how we as a nation turn the tides on violence.
 I believe in our school and I believe that we are the best kept secret in Southern Indiana.
-We are truly “A Community School Providing a Private Educational Experience”,
+We are truly “A Community School Providing a Private Educational Experience”.

 Cinnamon Jawor (Crone) – Vice Chair

 Borden High School, Class of 1986

 Occupation: Director of Destination Services, Louisville Convention & Visitors Bureau